Why Rosalía Is The Breakout Star You Need To Know At The Grammys

-The 62nd annual Grammy Awards are this Sunday, and the breakout star everyone's eyes should be on is flamenco darling Rosalía, whose performance is guaranteed to be a showstopper.
+The 62nd annual Grammy Awards were this Sunday, and the breakout star we have our eyes on is flamenco darling Rosalía, whose performance was a guaranteed showstopper.

 The Barcelona native and Best New Artist contender made history as the first nominee in the category who performs entirely in Spanish.
 Rosalía is also nominated for and Best Latin Rock, Urban or Alternative Album for El Mal Querer.
 But don't let the breakout part fool you — Rosalía has actually been killing it for a while now.